svrana/fusilly/README.md

 Parameters | Description
 -----------|--------
 command    | the command to run, i.e., make clean directory  | the directory in which to run the command.
-If not specified, defaults to the same file as the BUILD file where the target is defined.
+If not specified, defaults to the same file as the BUILD.fs file where the target is defined.
 Relative paths OK.

 ### Phony